 Maintaining control by fostering autonomy

 Where possible, give your team members the opportunity to manage their own workload.
-For instance, you may set their goals, but let them prioritize tasks in a given day.
+For instance, you may set their goals, but let them prioritize tasks on a given day.

 Micromanagement can hurt a team member’s confidence.
-That includes your sales teams’ managers, who should be allowed to lead their individual teams on a daily basis while you focus on the overall sales strategy.
+That includes your sales teams’ managers, who should be allowed to lead their teams daily, while you focus on the overall sales strategy.

 Empower your sales team by allowing them autonomy, keeping an eye on performance reports and insights so you can make corrections as needed.